 “Oh, yes, indeed…” The officer nods quite proudly.
 “She lived, after all, in this neighborhood.”

 “We absolutely need to learn more about her,” says Aia while I try to regain my usual self.
-“It’s really important for him.
-Uh-un,” she shakes her head, “for us.
-It’s important for us.”
+“It’s really important to him.
+Uh-un,” she shakes her head, “to us.
+It’s important to us.”
 Aia…

 “Then, you should follow me…” he simply says and points to the other side of the plaza.

 Aia looks at me with a gentle smile and helps me up.